daveredfern/daveredfern/content/privacy.md

 I anonymously collect data using [Netlify Analytics](https://www.netlify.com/products/analytics/) to help me improve my website and deliver better content.

-If you complete any forms on this website, the information is processed and stored in [Netlify Forms](https://www.netlify.com/products/forms/).

-On a few pages of my website I use embed code for services like [YouTube](https://youtube.com) and [Speaker Deck](https://www.speakerdeck.com).
+On a few pages I embed services like [YouTube](https://youtube.com) and [Speaker Deck](https://www.speakerdeck.com).
 Those services may collect information about you and use cookies.
 For more information, see their own privacy notices.

 If you have any questions, please [contact me](/contact/).